RosieSews/masksnow/content/donate/index.md

 ---

-Each $2 donated buys material to put one mask into the hands of healthcare workers & frontlines employees.
+$2 donated buys material to put one mask into the hands of healthcare workers & frontlines employees.